Go to ewuu.nl

 • Personalized tools for vulnerable groups: Designing and implementing personalized interventions and digital tools to promote healthy plant-based choices, improving health and self-efficacy for those most in need.

-The project combines traditional and novel study designs in a multidisciplinary approach.
-It will integrate data from ecological footprints, food costs, and population cohorts using advanced techniques to analyze the effects of plant-based diets on kidney-vascular health disparities.
-Citizen science trials will assess the impact of plant-based substitutes on health and well-being, engaging low socioeconomic groups to collect personal health data using wearables and apps.
-Mixed-methods research will explore the root causes of dietary inequalities to inform targeted interventions.
+The project combines traditional and novel study designs in a multidisciplinary approach, integrating data from ecological footprints, food costs, and population cohorts using advanced techniques to analyze the effects of plant-based diets on kidney-vascular health disparities.
+Citizen science trials assess the impact of plant-based substitutes on health and well-being, engaging low socioeconomic groups to collect personal health data using wearables and apps.
+Mixed-methods research explores the root causes of dietary inequalities to inform targeted interventions.

 Contribution to Cross-EWUU Collaboration

 The team consists of members from four departments across three institutes (WUR, TU/e, UU), bringing together a diverse range of expertise and career stages to enhance cross-EWUU collaborations.
 They specialize in areas such as nutritional epidemiology, kidney-vascular health, wearable technology, machine learning, personalized nutrition, sustainability, socioeconomic health disparities, policy, and social psychology.
-This diversity fosters synergy, allowing us to address the complex challenges of improving population diets effectively.
+Joining forces within the alliance has been extremely valuable for developing and strengthening the consortium.
+Working together has helped develop a stronger, interdisciplinary research plan and to set up joint pilot studies, addressing sociodemographic diversity in plant-forward eating from a psychological (UU), sociological (UU/WUR) and nutritional/health context (WUR), and combining these underlying insights with different methods from data science (TU/e), epidemiology (WUR) and mixed-methods research (UU/WUR).
+The team continues to seek financial support to take their long-term research plans forward.

 Team